resourceguru/api-docs/sections/authentication.md

 If your account is configured to require SSO for logins, API access through OAuth2 is only available when authenticating as the account owner.
-This restriction ensures that users who have been removed from your IdP aren’t able to continue accessing your Resource Guru account with unexpired API tokens.
+This restriction ensures that users who have been removed from your identity provider (IdP) aren’t able to continue accessing your Resource Guru account with unexpired API tokens.

 ### Getting started